 Consultant: St. Jude Medical (Neuromodulation Division)

 This was the second slide of the talk (after the title slide).
 She drew attention to it by saying she wanted to make some disclosures.
-This information was the only content of the slide.
+The information shown above was the slide’s only content.
 The letters were cleanly laid out and plenty big enough to read, and she left it up there long enough for anyone interested — as you claim to have been — to read it.

-Given your intense interest in her disclosures, I don’t understand how you missed it.
+Given your intense interest in her disclosures, I don’t understand how you missed these disclosures.
 But you did.
 Your repeated accusation that she failed to disclose her consultancy is just plain wrong.
 You complain that you thought St. Jude Medical was a hospital, and you imply that your confusion arose from some intention of Mayberg’s to deceive.
-Yet Mayberg disclosed both ANS and St Jude Medical as partners in the research — see above — and she identified ANS as a device maker and a consultancy client.
+Yet Mayberg disclosed both ANS and St Jude Medical as partners in the research (see slide contents above), and she identified ANS as a device maker and as a consultancy client.
 St Jude Medical is the company that bought ANS.
 So in separately identifying ANS and St Jude Medical, Mayberg effectively twice named the entity in question, which is, and has been since 2005, ANS/St. Jude Medical, the instrument maker.
 That you mistook one of those names as that of a hospital named St. Jude Medical Center— a hospital that apparently has a neuromodulation division, at least in your read of the slide— does not mean Mayberg was trying to mislead you.
 It means you made a mistake.
-If Mayberg had been wanting to mislead you, she not have listed ANS, and in fact would not have opened her talk with a slide about disclosures, and would not have listed those relationships on it.
+If Mayberg had been wanting to mislead you, she would not have listed ANS; she would not have opened her talk with a slide and comments about disclosures; and she would not have listed those relationships on it.

 You’re making a tangle of a simple truth here.
 Mayberg made no attempt to hide these relationships; she in fact offered an explicit right-up-front disclosure of them in her second slide; and she simply did not make the failures to disclose you accuse her of.
-Your memory and impression directly contradict the reality that was before you that day.
+Your memory and impression, as well as your account and accusations, directly contradict the reality that was before you and several hundred others that day.

 “History of failure to disclose…”